Which Size of Gallbladder Stone is Dangerous?

 Endoscopic Retrograde Cholangiopancreatography (ERCP):

-Treatment Options for Gallbladder Stones
+Treatment Options for Stones in the Digestive System

 Lifestyle Changes: Making dietary changes to reduce your intake of saturated fats and cholesterol can help prevent the formation of new gallstones.
 It’s important to maintain a healthy weight and avoid rapid weight loss.

-Surgical Removal: If you have larger gallstones, frequent gallbladder attacks, or complications such as cholecystitis, surgery to remove the gallbladder (cholecystectomy) is often recommended.
-This is a highly effective and common procedure, and it can be done using minimally invasive techniques.
+Surgical Removal: If you have larger stones, frequent attacks, or complications like inflammation, surgery to remove the affected organ is often recommended.
+This is a highly effective and common procedure, and it can often be done using minimally invasive techniques.

 TreatmentAverage Cost (USD)